MarkFu/AWS_SAA_study_material/SAA-C02_notes.md

 	- architecture (32 vs. 64 bit)
 	- launch permissions
 	- storage for root device
+- Storage options
 	- **instance store** (ephemeral storage): template stored in S3
 		- can scale to millions of IOPS
 		- can only be terminated or rebooted; cannot be stopped.
 If underlying host fails, you will lose your data
-			- once stopped, data will be lost
+		- **once stopped, data will be lost**
 		- cannot add instance store volume after provisioned; can still add EBS volume
+		- fixed capacity
+		- support only certain EC2 instances
 		- cannot be seen under EBS Volume in the Console (because it's not EBS)
 		- root volume will be deleted on termination. no option to keep root device (unlike EBS volumes)
 		- an inexpensive way to launch instances where data is not stored to the root device
+		- generally used for caching temporary data with fast access
 	- **EBS backed volumes**
+		- see next section for more details
 		- scale up to 64000 IOPS
+		- attachable storage linked with EC2 instance one at a time
+		  - but one instance to one EBS volume (not multiple)
+		- supports encryption and snap shots
-			- By using Amazon EBS, data on the root device will persist independently from the lifetime of the instance.
+		- By using Amazon EBS, data on the root device will **persist independently from the lifetime of the instance**.
+- encryption (of root device)
+	- EBS root volumes of your default AMI's can be encrypted (unlike before); additional volumes can be encrypted
+	- to encrypt a volume after provisioned, create a snapshot, make a copy, and encrypt the copied snapshot, create AMI based on it, launch instance from AMI
+	- snapshots must be unencrypted to be shared
 - **instance types**
 	- Accelerated Computing instance family is a family of instances which use hardware accelerators, or co-processors, to perform some functions, such as floating-point number calculation and graphics processing, more efficiently than is possible in software running on CPUs
-- security groups
+- **security groups**
 	- specify inbound and outbound rules
 	- rule change takes effect immediately
 	- security groups are **stateful**: if you open a port, it will be open for both inbound and outbound